Copyright© 2016 by Ernest Bywater

 She grins and throws her arms about him while she shouts, “Yes!“

-A few people in the car park turn to see what the shouting is about, and they smile when they see the two kissing then they go back to what they were doing.
+A few people in the parking lot turn to see what the shouting is about, and they smile when they see the two kissing then they go back to what they were doing.

 Lou gets out her phone and talks to her mother.
-While she does she looks around the car park and notices the PR people recording them so she looks at Mo as she nods at the camera team.
+While she does she looks around the parking lot and notices the PR people recording them so she looks at Mo as she nods at the camera team.
 To which he says, “They won’t show it until the announcement tomorrow.”
 She smiles and continues to talk to her mother.

 Mo is so fired up in the game he makes a few spectacular plays.